Our mission is to offer a dignified alternative to dying alone on the street for those with terminal illness.

 She looks forward to utilizing her life experience in assisting with this gap in care.

-Orion Stephenson (he/him) currently serves as a Site Coordinator for Colorado Village Collaborative, whose mission is to bridge the gap between the streets and stable housing.
+Orion Stephenson (he/him) currently serves as Site Manager for Safe Outdoor Space at Colorado Village Collaborative, whose mission is to bridge the gap between the streets and stable housing.
 Orion has lived experience with housing insecurity and is a cancer survivor.

 His experience with end-of-life care started while working at a memory care/nursing facility that offered palliative services.
 He volunteered for a short time at SAME Café, providing quality meals to those in need.
 Orion worked with HOPECycle as the shop manager and was able to raise just over 20k, furthering their mission to provide bicycles to underrepresented school children.